OXID-eSales/graphql-base-module/docs/troubleshooting.rst

 Your client's introspection requests get the available schema based upon your access rights.
 Make sure you are logged in and using the correct token in the ``Authorization`` header.

-If you're having trouble finding admin panel requests, this could also be caused by insufficient account rights,
+If you're having trouble finding admin panel requests, this could also be caused by insufficient account rights.

 .. note::